Help center

 Retention and legal hold

 Tenant document retention defaults to 180 days and is managed from Tenant.
 Projects can override the setting up to one year when Files is enabled.
 Legal hold keeps scoped file data until the hold is released; release schedules deletion of the held file data on the next daily purge.
+A legal-hold reason is optional; if you enter one, the current multi-line guidance beside the field explains what is accepted.

 Document exchanges